 has a hands-off approach to free speech

-The University of Bristol and the University of Bristol Union collectively create a hostile environment for free speech.
+The University of Bristol and the University of Bristol Union collectively create a chilling environment for free speech.
 The university, which has maintained its Amber ranking, places restrictions on ‘provocative’ and ‘offensive’ speech.
-The students’ union, which has maintained its Red ranking, bans misogynistic, ‘unwelcoming’ and ‘judgemental’ speech, and has banned Charlie Hebdo and a ‘chav-themed’ society social.
-The institution’s overall ranking remains Red.
+The students’ union, which has moved to an Amber ranking, restricts ‘unwelcoming’ and ‘judgemental’ speech, and has banned a ‘chav-themed’ society social.
+The institution’s overall ranking moves to Amber.

 The university - AMBER

 Freedom of Speech Code of Practice

 ‘The university believes that an atmosphere of free and open discussion is essential to its life and work.
 Such an atmosphere can be achieved only if all concerned behave with necessary tolerance and avoid needlessly offensive or provocative action and language.’

 ‘All undergraduate students living in university accommodation will have the opportunity to attend a [consent] workshop, and we expect you to do so as part of your formal induction… When you arrive at the university you will attend a formal induction presentation that covers a number of subjects, including sexual consent.’